ivan-kleshnin/unredux/8.async-actions/README.md

 Pure React, Redux, CalmmJS and most other libraries don't follow this principle and suffer from the lack of reactivity.
-They could argue it's worth to drop reactivity *in this particular place* as a reasonable trade-off.
-But since they remain silent, it's possible to conclude they just *didn't try* other approaches...
+They could argue it's worth to drop reactivity *in this particular place* as a reasonable trade-off, making pros and cons clear.
+But since they remain silent, it's possible to conclude they just didn't try other approaches.